internet-of-plants/iop/docs/libs/DHT_FAMILY.md

     //
     // The hardware needs a interval of a minimum of 2 seconds between measurements (for DHT11 it's 1 second)
-    // The cache enforces the 2 seconds limit, to override it and force the read set 'force = true' float readTemperature(bool S=false, bool force=false);
+    // The cache enforces the 2 seconds limit, to override it and force the read set 'force = true'
+	//
+	// Returns NaN if the sensor's type is not valid (DHT11/DHT21/DHT22/AM2301) float readTemperature(bool S=false, bool force=false);

     // Perform convertion between Celsius and Fahrenheit data